Logging to Sentry¶

 Once you have an instance of Sentry available, you’ll probably want to create a team specifically for Errbot first.

 When you have, you should be able to access a page called “Client configuration”.
-There, you will be presented with a so-called DNS value, which has the following format:
+There, you will be presented with a so-called DSN value, which has the following format:

 To setup Errbot with Sentry:

 - Open up your bot’s config.py

 - Set BOT_LOG_SENTRY to True and fill in SENTRY_DSN with the DSN value obtained previously